 b.
 Sagamihara, Japan 1956

 Rey was born in Sagamihara, Japan to a French-born artistic mother and an American-born optometrist father.
 Her generational history and multi-cultural background includes Christian Armenian refugee relatives and Jewish diaspora ancestry, which explains the immersion in diverse cultures, religions and ideologies.
-As a youth in upstate New York during the tumultuous 1960-70’s, changing social and political views shaped her.
+As a youth during the tumultuous 1960-70’s, changing social and political views shaped her.
 Hailing from upstate New York, New Hampshire, and New York City, and currently living in southwest Florida, her artwork has been influenced by urban, rural and open water surroundings.

 In 2016, a Colorado artist residency proved to be transformative.
 As a painter, this month-long pivotal experience that focused on environmental sustainability, informed her practice and direction significantly.
 The subject matter of her work became grounded in the ecosystem, images became more complex and the canvases grew much larger in scale.